-Using crankbaits for bass fishing gets you down deep.
-This is where the bass are at times.
-When in doubt of which lure to use tie on a crankbait.
-They cover water fast.
-The actions entice bass to strike before thinking.
+The best crankbaits for bass fishing will produce more fish.
+When in doubt tie on one of these lures.
+They cover the water fast.
+The actions entice the bass to strike before thinking.
 An angler only has to choose the crankbait for the conditions.
-The water clarity, temperature, and depth are the factors in making the choice.
-Choosing the best crankbait to use is not hard.

 Crankbaits for Bass Fishing The Right Line